sanger-tol/blobtoolkit/docs/usage.md

 └── run_vertebrata_odb10
 ```

+The pipeline minimally requires outputs for the 'basal' lineages (archaea, eukaryota, and bacteria) -- any of these which are not present in the pre-computed outputs will be automatically detected and run.

 ## Database parameters

 Configure access to your local databases with the `--busco`, `--blastp`, `--blastx`, `--blastn`, and `--taxdump` parameters.